Selma Cloverleafs (1928–1962): 1946 to 1950: Southeastern League

 Continuing play in the 1948 Southeastern League, the Cloverleafs finished in last place in the Southeastern League after becoming a Chicago Cubs minor league affiliate.
 Salem ended the season with a record of 52–88, to finish in eighth place in the eight-team league.
-Whit manager Morrie Arnovich completing the season with the team, Salem ended the season 34.5 behind the first place Montgomery Rebels.
+Whit manager Morrie Arnovich completing the season with the team, Salem ended the season 34½ games behind the first place Montgomery Rebels.
 Salem did not qualify for the four-team playoffs won by Montgomery.
 In his final season as a player, manager Morrie Arnovich batted .353 for Selma in 41 at bats.

 After finishing in last place the season prior, Selma ended the 1949 Southeastern League season avoiding last place in their final season as a Chicago Cubs affiliate.
 Salem was managed in 1949 by managers Leo Twardy (24–25) and Joseph Szuch (35–51) and finished with a record of 59–76.
-The Cloverleafs ended the regular season in seventh place, finishing 36.5 games behind the first place Pensacola Fliers.
+The Cloverleafs ended the regular season in seventh place, finishing 36½ games behind the first place Pensacola Fliers.
 Selma did not qualify for the four-team Southeastern League playoffs won by Pensacola.

 At age 45, Cloverleafs pitcher Roy Walker played in his final season of professional baseball in 1949.
 Walker compiled a 4–8 record pitching for Selma, throwing 123 innings in 23 appearances.
 Walker began his minor league career with the 1924 Birmingham Barons and won 224 games over 20 minor league seasons.

 Continuing Southeastern League play in 1950 without a minor league affiliate, the Cloverleafs again missed the four-team playoffs after finishing in last place.
 During the Southeastern League season the league reduced from four teams to six teams as both the Gadsden Pilots and Anniston Rams teams folded between July 25 and August 1.
 With the league ending the season six teams, the Cloverleafs finished in sixth place.
 Selma ended the season with a record of 43–87, playing the season under manager Bert Niehoff, finishing 37.0 games behind the first place Pensacola Fliers.
 Selam did not qualify for the four-team playoffs won by Pensacola.

 The Southeastern League folded following the 1950 season and did not return to play in 1951.
 Selma, Alabama was without a minor league team for the next six seasons.